HE & FE Open Day - Thursday 13 October 2022

 “At Lancaster & Morecambe College we believe in creating opportunities and building positive partnerships across our community; enabling our learners to progress into further or higher education, training, or employment once they complete their time with us.

-Being part of the Supported Internship programme allows us to provide an additional opportunity for our learners to work within a key local organisation and to develop vital employability skills and competencies in order
+Being part of the Supported Internship programme allows us to provide an additional opportunity for our learners to work within a key local organisation and to develop vital employability skills and competencies in order to be successful.

 “It is a real privilege to be part of this programme and we are keen to support our interns to develop crucial vocational skills, knowledge and behaviours, and to be successful in securing lifelong employment.”